kuc2477/dl-papers/README.md

 # Deep Learning Papers
-- Papers which gave me insights.
+- Papers which gave me insights 💡
-- Categorized by problems and idea.
+- Categorized by problems and idea 📓
-- Sorted by chronological order.
+- Sorted by chronological order 📆
+- Implementation in TensorFlow and PyTorch 🔨

 ## Model Architecture